Emergency Medicine Application & Exam Fee Schedule

 Candidates for initial certification in Emergency Medicine must first successfully complete the written examination before they are permitted to take the oral examination.
 Oral examinations for applicable specialties are offered once a year in Tampa, FL.

-The 2020 Oral Examination in Emergency Medicine has been cancelled due to ongoing effects of the pandemic.
+The 2020 Oral Examination in Emergency Medicine was cancelled due to ongoing effects of the pandemic.
 Registered candidates will have their exam deferred to the Spring 2021 examination date.
-The Spring 2021 Oral Examination in Emergency Medicine is scheduled to be held in Tampa, FL on Thursday-Friday, April 8-9.
-Registration forms will be mailed to eligible candidates in December 2020 and the fee is $1,540.
-A Fall oral examination administration in 2021 is planned and the date will be announced as soon as the date is selected.
+The Spring 2021 Oral Examination in Emergency Medicine is scheduled to be held virtually on Thursday-Friday, April 8-9.
+A second oral examination administration has been scheduled to take place in Tampa, FL on October 7-8 for newly eligible candidates as well as any 2020 candidates who wish to defer the April exam.
+Registration forms for the October exam will be sent in May and the fee is $1,540.

-If paying by check or money order, please make payable to ABPS.
-If paying by credit card, ABPS accepts American Express, MasterCard, Visa, and Discover.
+Payments must be made by credit card.
+ABPS accepts American Express, MasterCard, Visa, and Discover.

 Certification Management Fee (CMF)